suisanT1/suisanT1/README.md

 - 👀 I’m interested in Software Development, Web Development, and Database.
 - 🌱 I’m currently learning JavaScript, TypeScript, React, Angular, Node.js, and Microsoft SQL
 - 💞️ I’m looking to collaborate on innovation IT projects.
-- 📫 How to reach me ...
+- 📫 How to reach me ... later

 <!---
 suibiksan/suibiksan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.